4lrick/simple-reminder/README.md

 ### Data Persistence

-The bot stores all reminders in `/app/data/reminders.json` which is persisted using a Docker named volume `reminder-data`.
-This ensures your reminders survive container updates and restarts.
+The bot stores all reminders in `/app/data/reminders.json` and server settings in `/app/data/server_config.json`.
+Both files are persisted using a Docker named volume `reminder-data`.
+This ensures your reminders and settings survive container updates and restarts.

 ## Usage